psyraxaus/Prosim2GSX/Prosim2GSX/UI/EFB/Assets/Themes/ThemingGuide.md

 - Ensure sufficient contrast between text and background colors
 - Consider color blindness and accessibility
 - Test your theme in different lighting conditions

+## Ensuring Proper Contrast

+Good contrast between text and background colors is essential for readability.
+The application includes automatic contrast checking, but it's best to design with contrast in mind from the start.

+### WCAG 2.0 Contrast Guidelines

+The Web Content Accessibility Guidelines (WCAG) 2.0 recommend the following minimum contrast ratios:

+- **4.5:1** for normal text (12pt or 16px and below)
+- **3:1** for large text (14pt/18.5px bold or 18pt/24px normal and above)
+- **3:1** for UI components and graphical objects

+### Contrast Checking

+The EFB theme system automatically checks and adjusts text colors to ensure they have sufficient contrast with their backgrounds.
+However, you should still verify contrast manually during testing.

+You can use online tools like the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to verify your color combinations.

+### Tips for Better Contrast

+1. **For light backgrounds**: Use dark text colors (#000000 to #595959)
+2. **For dark backgrounds**: Use light text colors (#FFFFFF to #A6A6A6)
+3. **Avoid**:
+   - Gray text on colored backgrounds
+   - Colored text on colored backgrounds (unless they have high contrast)
+   - Light text on light backgrounds
+   - Dark text on dark backgrounds

+### Text-Specific Color Properties

+The theme system includes several text-specific color properties that help ensure proper contrast:

+- `EFBTextPrimaryColor`: Main text color
+- `EFBTextSecondaryColor`: Secondary text (less emphasis)
+- `EFBTextAccentColor`: Accent text (more emphasis)
+- `EFBTextContrastColor`: Text on accent backgrounds

+Always set these properties explicitly in your theme to ensure proper text visibility.

+## High Contrast Themes

+The application includes high contrast themes for users who need better visibility:

+- **High Contrast Light**: A light theme with enhanced contrast
+- **High Contrast Dark**: A dark theme with enhanced contrast

+These themes use:

+- Larger font sizes
+- Bolder text
+- Higher contrast color combinations
+- Thicker borders

+You can use these themes as references when designing your own accessible themes.

 ## Troubleshooting